If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 Average rental costs for unfurnished rentals in Munich are currently €17.56 per square meter, more expensive than other areas of Germany but cheaper than some parts of northern Europe.
 Expect to pay between €650-1,100 a month for a one-bedroom apartment in cheaper and suburban districts, and between €800-1,500 a month in the city center and more expensive parts of the city.
 The average for a 3-bedroom place is around €1,600 a month outside the center and €2,100 in the center, according to latest figures.
 Properties will be advertised as either “cold” (rental costs only) or “warm” (including some of the utility costs).
 Most properties in Munich are “cold”.

 You can use this rent calculator to work out how much you should be paying when renting in Munich.

 What to expect in an unfurnished rental contract

 Typical rental agreements in Germany last for a minimum of two years.
 Landlords renting out unfurnished properties will probably be looking for long-term renters so expect to sign an agreement lasting at least a couple of years.
 Tenancies are usually unlimited so the contract is likely to be a rolling one that can be terminated by landlord or tenant with three months’ notice.

 Check the contract carefully to see who is liable for repairs.
 Usually, tenants will be responsible for day-to-day repairs with the landlord having to take care of more extensive work such as repairs to the building.
-Subletting is normally permitted.
-When moving out, you’ll be expected to return the property to the state it was in before you signed the lease.
-This will mean painting walls back to the original color (if you’ve decorated) and removing any fixtures and fittings installed, unless you have permission from the landlord to leave them in place.
+Subletting is normally possible.
+When moving out, you must return the property to the state it was in before you signed the lease.
+This will mean painting walls back to the original color (if you’ve decorated) and removing any fixtures and fittings installed unless you have permission from the landlord to leave them in place.